Ecommerce Return Statistics: Key Trends & Insights for 2025

 Returnado: A Swedish startup that converts 30% of returns into exchanges by offering real-time return insights and flexible options.

 These stats reveal how leveraging customer data and offering omnichannel return options can enhance customer satisfaction and manage returns smartly.
+Retailers looking for similar capabilities can explore leading returns management software platforms to streamline their operations.

 Different categories see vastly different return rates: